 According to current sales of chicken food, close to a million households in the UK may own at least one chicken.
+This is matched up with the sales of chicken coops.
 They have acted as a human companion for over 8,000 years, yet it is thought that they’re now as popular as ever.

 So whether the idea has just been planted in your head and you want to find out more, or you are most definitely going to be welcoming a new member to your family, this is all you need to know about keeping chickens.

 Why Keep Chickens?

 A chicken can give its owner a lot more than just eggs for breakfast.
 They are incredibly fun animals, with big personalities and attitudes.
 Chickens offer something a bit different for anyone who doesn’t see the appeal in your regular fluffy cats, dogs and hamsters, and they are a lot more intelligent than they’re given credit for.

 The wish to keep chickens may conjure up the idea of a more simple existence, bringing people closer to the countryside and rural life.
 If it was good enough for Barbara and Tom in The Good Life, why not you too?

 Watching them peck and scratch to their heart’s content offers a lot of people a calming environment, just as watching a tank of fish would.
 Many people can also show chickens, which is popular amongst those who own visual breeds such as silkies, Brahmas and Booted Bantams.